vita-epfl/monoloco/README.md

 `pip3 install monoloco`

-Live demo is available, we recommend to try our **Webcam** functionality.
-More info in the webcam section.
+Live demo is available, we recommend to

 For development of the monoloco source code itself, you need to clone this repository and then: